Generic Name: Dextroamphetamine sulfate

 MISUSE OF AMPHETAMINES MAY CAUSE SUDDEN DEATH AND SERIOUS CARDIOVASCULAR ADVERSE EVENTS.

-Each tablet, for oral administration, contains Dextroamphetamine sulfate, USP in either 5 mg or 10 mg.
-Each tablet also contains the following inactive ingredients: colloidal silicon dioxide, crospovidone, microcrystalline cellulose and stearic acid.
+Each tablet, for oral administration, contains Dextroamphetamine sulfate USP, 5 mg or 10 mg.
+Each tablet also contains the following inactive ingredients: microcrystalline cellulose, povidone, silicon dioxide, and stearic acid.

 Dextroamphetamine - Clinical Pharmacology

 Amphetamines are non-catecholamine, sympathomimetic amines with CNS stimulant activity.
 Peripheral actions include elevations of systolic and diastolic blood pressures and weak bronchodilator and respiratory stimulant action.

 There is neither specific evidence which clearly establishes the mechanism whereby amphetamines produce mental and behavioral effects in children, nor conclusive evidence regarding how these effects relate to the condition of the central nervous system.

 The pharmacokinetics of the tablet and sustained-release capsule were compared in 12 healthy subjects.
 The extent of bioavailability of the sustained-release capsule was similar compared to the immediate-release tablet.
 Following administration of three 5 mg tablets, average maximal Dextroamphetamine plasma concentrations (Cmax) of 36.6 ng/mL were achieved at approximately 3 hours.
 Following administration of one 15 mg sustained-release capsule, maximal Dextroamphetamine plasma concentrations were obtained approximately 8 hours after dosing.
 The average Cmax was 23.5 ng/mL.
 The average plasma T1/2 was similar for both the tablet and sustained-release capsule and was approximately 12 hours.